HDAimperial/HDAimperial.github.io/index.md

 ### Install required packages in R

 There are two main repositories of R packages (sets of built-in R functions): the CRAN (Comprehensive R Archive Network) and Bioconductor.
-Once both R and R Studio are installed, you can open R Studio and install the required packages by running the following code:
+Once both R and R Studio are installed, you can open RStudio and install the required packages by running the following code:

     ```r
     ### First we create a function that checks if you have the package installed